CodePathAndroid-g3/Codepath-Android/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-- [x] User can see and enter login/register information
-- [ ] User can log in to their existing account
+- [x] User can log in to their existing account and be moved to the main page
+- [x] User stays logged in after exiting
-- [ ] User can register a new account
+- [x] User can register a new account
+- [ ] User can log out
 - [ ] User can search articles by keyword
 - [ ] User can click on each article to show more information about that article, either by getting redirected to a link or a new fragment